 Annual Accounts and Audits

-All of ECES since 2011 have been audited and submitted (the latest narrative related to the audit of our accounts) while the ones of 2019 are in the process of being audited and will later be published by the National Bank of Belgium.
+All of ECES annual accounts since 2011 have been audited.
+The accounts of 2020 are currently being audited and will later be published by the National Bank of Belgium.

-As of May 2020, ECES has signed contracts worth 16.5 million Euros.
+As of April 2021 and since its creation, ECES has signed contracts worth a total of 94 million Euros.

 On 18 May 2020, ECES was officially received the TRACEcertification, a heavily benchmarked and comprehensive due diligence review, analysis and approval process.
 Organisations that are certified by TRACE, such as ECES today, are pre-vetted partners for multinational companies and organisations seeking to carry out their activities and business with suppliers, agents and consultants who share their commitment to commercial and financial transparency.